Highlights

 57

-Thinking about watching 'Dr. Who and the Daleks' right from your couch?
-Check out streaming and cable services with rental, purchase, and subscription options, so you can pick what works best for you.
-'Dr. Who and the Daleks' is currently available to rent, purchase, or stream via subscription on Britbox Apple TV Channel, YouTube, Apple TV Store, Prime Video, Microsoft Store, Google Play Movies in the US.
+Want to watch 'Dr. Who and the Daleks' right from your couch?
+Below, you’ll find platforms and services with rental, purchase, and subscription options, so you can find the right fit.
+Right now in the US, 'Dr. Who and the Daleks' is available to rent, buy, or stream with a subscription on Britbox Apple TV Channel, YouTube, Apple TV Store, Prime Video, Microsoft Store, Google Play Movies.

-Here are some useful notes to know before watching about the AARU Productions, Amicus Productions adventure flick.
+Here are some helpful extras before you press play about the AARU Productions, Amicus Productions adventure flick.
 Dr. Who and the Daleks starring Peter Cushing, Roy Castle, Jennie Linden, Roberta Tovey has a NR rating, a runtime of about 1 hr 22 min.
 The release date of the movie is July 1st, 1966.
-The movie received a user score of 57/100 on TMDb, which is based on reviews from 110 verified users.
+The movie received a user score of 57/100 on TMDb, which represents input from reviews from 119 active users.

-Thinking about what happens in this film?
+Curious about the story behind it?
 Here's the plot: "Scientist Doctor Who accidentally activates his new invention, the Tardis, a time machine disguised as a police telephone box.
 Who, his two granddaughters Barbara and Susan, and Barbara's boyfriend Ian are transported through time and space to the planet Skaro, where a peaceful race of Thals are under threat of nuclear attack from the planet's other inhabitants: the robotic mutant Daleks."

 'Dr. Who and the Daleks' Release Dates